Michigan Seed Certification and Designated Certifying Agencies - Inspection and Testing Requirements

 When out-of-state seed is being sold with certified seed tags, MDARD's inspector will determine if the seed was produced from foundation or registered seed.
 If produced from registered seed, the seed is not legal for sale in Michigan unless the certified tags and any other references to the seed as certified are removed.
 However, this remedy cannot be used if the seed is a protected variety under TITLE V of the Federal Seed Act.
 Title V permits sale of the variety only by variety name and only if it is certified.
 Certified seed (certified tag) from Wisconsin meets Michigan certification standards because that state observes the same standards established in Michigan.
 Field seed from all other states (with a certified tag) can be sold in Michigan as certified if each of the following conditions are met:

-- The seed is of a kind for which there is no certification program conducted in Michigan.
+A. The seed is of a kind for which there is no certification program conducted in Michigan.
 To determine if Michigan has a certification program for a particular kind of seed, check Regulation 623.

-Pesticide and Plant Pest Management Div.
+Pesticide and Plant Pest Management Division

 P.O.
 Box 30017